 Table 2 gives an area-wise analysis of the GK sections of XAT from year 2016 onwards.

 *Miscellaneous includes questions from Books, History, Art & Culture, Climate Change, and Current Events related to the same.
-Also, note that there were 18 questions of National Events (static & current) in XAT 2020 and 14 in XAT 2021.
+Also, note that there were 18 questions of National Events (static & current) in XAT 2020, 14 in XAT 2021, and 17 in XAT 2022.
 So, you must pay special attention to national events, their dates, and significance.

 XAT GK: Detailed Analysis

 Get a thorough understanding of GK section of previous year XAT exams :-

 The XAT 2016 GK section was relatively easier as compared to the previous years.
 However, it contained some tricky questions interspersed with easy level problems.
 Thus, the challenge was to identify the easy ones.
 Any serious candidate, with a good grasp on current affairs could comfortably score 8-10 marks in XAT 2016 GK section.

 XAT 2017 Analysis

 GK section of XAT 2017 comprised 25 questions.
 Difficulty level of the GK section was moderate.
 Majority of the questions were from Geography, History, Science & Tech., International organizations, Economy, Miscellaneous GK & Current affairs.
 An attempt of 14-15 Questions will be considered good and a candidate with average level of preparation can score 9-10 marks in GK.

 The 25 GK questions contained a division of 8 current and 17 static questions.
 There were 7 easy, 11 moderate and 7 difficult questions.
 17 questions were based on National topics and 8 questions were based on international topics.
 The section was such that it required the student to possess extremely good general knowledge ability in multiple areas to be able to score well.
 The topics of the questions were very diverse, encompassing subjects such as History, Geography, Business and Economy, names of political personalities, etc.